St. John Senior Connections

 “Therefore encourage one another and build each other up. . .”

 Age 60 or older?
-Interested in earning, getting to know others at St. John, finding ways to volunteer, and growing together in faith and community?
+Interested in learning, getting to know others at St. John, finding ways to volunteer, and growing together in faith and community?
 Join us for a monthly event at St. John!
 Bring a friend!

 Since May 2025 St. John Senior Connections has connected our church, members and resources with St. John participants and Clark County residents over age 60 to build Christian faith and relationships, encourage and support individuals in their daily challenges, and have fun!
 The monthly event facilitates connections and support for everyday life.